Guide

 Accumulated depreciation on the income statement

-Tax benefits of accumulated depreciation:
+Tax benefits of recording depreciation:

 Accumulated depreciation on the cash flow statement